hdadhich01/terminal/README.md

 wsl --shutdown
 wsl
 ```
-Now you can relaunch your session to restore your original layout.
+Now relaunch your session to restore your original layout.